Long Island Divorce Lawyer Answers Question: ‘Do I Have to Pay Spousal Maintenance During or After Divorce’?

 Agreements relating to Spousal Maintenance prior to going before a judge in Nassau County or Suffolk County Court are also beneficial because they can set parameters on the payor spouse’s income, such as stating that a maintenance obligation will never be predicated on an income of less than $150,000, or if the income of the payor spouse decreases by more than $20,000 the parties will agree to an adjusted amount of maintenance.
 Therefore, if you can attempt to settle this issue with your spouse prior to going to court, you will find entering into an agreement on your own accord will have many benefits, both financial and emotional.

 Need Help with Setting Up a Spousal Maintenance Agreement?
 Talk to a Long Island Divorce Lawyer

+To learn more about what you need to know about spousal maintenance (alimony) on Long Island and how to get help to protect yourself and your future visit this page: Spousal Maintenance / Alimony on Long Island, NY.
 An experienced, compassionate divorce Lawyer Long Island’s Robert E. Hornberger Esq., PC and his team have helped many couples in Nassau County and Suffolk County develop Spousal Maintenance Agreements that work for both parties in Separation or Divorce Agreements.
 If you need help, please contact us at 631-923-1910 or fill out the short form on this page for a free consultation.